helium/HIP/0075-programmatic-poc-emissions-and-updated-emissions-curve.md

 On November 11th, the Foundation announced the shifts in the timelines related to the Solana migration and the necessary extension of the Genesis period to accommodate the move without halting MOBILE rewarding of 5G Hotspot Owners.

-Since the migration to Solana requires more time and the current balance of pre-mind MOBILE tokens in the Treasury is approximately 1.5B, which will last only until February 1st, this HIP is urgent and necessary to prevent the MOBILE rewarding halt.
+Since the migration to Solana requires more time and the current balance of pre-mined MOBILE tokens in the Treasury is approximately 1.5B, which will last only until February 1st, this HIP is urgent and necessary to prevent the MOBILE rewarding halt.

 This HIP proposes to un-tie programmatic treasury from Solana migration and launch a simplified version on the Helium Blockchain.
 Additionally, it suggests adjusting the emissions curve to accommodate changes in the timelines.